 "Aurora's writing is itself a kind of alchemy, balancing emotional nuance with rich historical context, simultaneously speaking in an intimate, personal voice and for a collective we.
 She offers us vulnerable, power-filled lyricism that moves the audience to new understandings of their own lives, as she claims her body's pleasure and pain."

 Patty Berne, Co-founder and Artistic Director, Sins Invalid.

-Isabel Moya, editor of the Cuban feminist magazine Mujeres, at an event honoring the late Sara Gonzalez, one of the most important figures of the Nueva Trova musical movement.
+Isabel Moya, editor of the Cuban feminist magazine Mujeres, at an event in February, honoring the late Sara Gonzalez, one of the most important figures of the Nueva Trova musical movement.

 This summer I'm digging in to finish two very different books: my historical novel Filigree, and a bilingual collection of essays, Cartas Abiertas/Open Letters